demetr1ce/nodejs-aws-api/README.md

 # nodejs-aws-api

-I wanted to build a quick and easy API in NodeJS using AWS dynamodb and EC2 for a few personal projects, so here it is :)
+I wanted to build a quick and easy API in NodeJS using AWS dynamodb and EC2 for a few personal projects, and it was so quick to setup, I figured I would share it :)

 ## Installation

 Clone the repo onto your local machine.
 Run <code>npm i</code>.
 Create a .env file with your AWS settings (accessKeyId, secretAccessKey, region, endpoint).

+## Environmental files

+Put these values in your .env file:

+accessKeyId=[Your Access Key ID value from AWS] secretAccessKey=[Your Secret Key value from AWS] region=[Your AWS Region] endpoint=[Your AWS EC2 endpoint]